MSU-DHI-Lab/data-workflows-workshop/GLOSSARY.md

 - **Versioning**: assigning numbered releases (for example, 1.0.0) so changes are traceable.
 - **License**: permissions for reuse; examples include CC BY, CC0, and Rights Reserved.
 - **OpenRefine**: desktop tool for interactive cleaning, faceting, and exportable operations history.
-- **Apache NiFi**: visual tool for building and running data pipelines with provenance and routing.
+- **Apache NiFi**: visual tool for building and running step-by-step flows with provenance and routing.
 - **Pandera**: Python library for declarative data validation on pandas dataframes.
-- **Streamlit**: Python framework to create simple web apps for sharing data views without heavy setup.
+- **Streamlit (open source)**: Python framework to create simple web apps for sharing data views without heavy setup.
 - **Zenodo**: repository service that can mint DOIs for datasets and related artifacts.
 - **CITATION.cff**: citation file format describing how to reference a dataset or code package.
 - **Rights token**: short statement describing reuse conditions (for example, Public Domain, CC BY 4.0).